hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/175_the_chief_symbols.md

 things for which we worship them.
 For instance, if a man worships his departed ancestors or departed friends, he may get certain powers or certain information from them.
-Any particular gift that is got from these objects of worship is called Vidyâ, particular knowledge; but freedom, the highest aim, comes only by worship of God Himself.
+Any particular gift that is got from these objects of worship is called Vidyā, particular knowledge; but freedom, the highest aim, comes only by worship of God Himself.
 Some Orientalists think, in expounding the Vedas, that even the Personal God Himself is a Pratika.
 The Personal God may be a Pratika, but the Pratikas are neither the Personal nor Impersonal God.
 They cannot be worshipped as God.
-So it would be a great mistake if people thought that by worshipping these different Pratikas, either as angels, or ancestors, or Mahâtmâs (holy men, saints), etc., or departed spirits, they could ever reach to freedom.
+So it would be a great mistake if people thought that by worshipping these different Pratikas, either as angels, or ancestors, or Mahātmās (holy men, saints), etc., or departed spirits, they could ever reach to freedom.
 At best they can only reach to certain powers, but God alone can make us free.
 But because of that they are not to be condemned, their worship produces some result.
 The man who does not